Products Intelligence Pricing Methodology Contact

 Built to read in under two minutes.
 Built to act on immediately.

-Headline What happened, in plain language
+Headline What happened, in one plain-language sentence.

-Decision Window Each material brief surfaces the deadline the source provides: comment close, effective date, hearing, sunset, implementation.
+Time Horizon The deadline the source provides: comment close, effective date, hearing, sunset, implementation.

 Brief quality is identical at every tier.
 Whether you're on Basic or Executive, the intelligence is the same.
 Tiers control coverage, cadence, and delivery — not depth.